Fraser Papers

 Fraser Papers Inc. was a Toronto, Ontario, Canada-based manufacturer of specialized printing, publishing, and converting papers, with customers in Canada and the United States.
-It managed more than two million acres (8,000 km²) of forest, operated a tree nursery, and sawmills.
+It managed more than two million acres (8,000 km2) of forest, operated a tree nursery, and sawmills.
 It was spun off as a public company in 2004 by parent Nexfor Inc., which became Norbord at the same time.
-Its stock traded on the Toronto Stock Exchange, under the symbol FPS.
+Its shares were publicly traded on the Toronto Stock Exchange, under the symbol FPS.

 History

 Donald Fraser began his business with construction of a sawmill in 1877.
 Fraser sawmills at Cabano and Plaster Rock, New Brunswick were producing 32 e6board feet of spruce lumber annually through the mid-20th century.
 Sawmill edgings, slabs, and trimmings were converted to wood chips as a raw material for paper production.

 At its nexus during the 1960s, Fraser Papers employed over 3,700 workers in several pulp and paper mills and saw mills throughout North America: